 Emotions are what your visitors use to validate their buying decisions.
 They’re incredibly important if you’re trying to motivate any action.

 You can tap into your visitors’ emotions with images and words.
-If it’s the first time visitor, you need to show you understand their needs and tap into their emotions so that they trust you enough to start moving through the site, and as Annabel home page shows you can even have your ducks in a row.
+If it’s the first time visitor, you need to show you understand their needs and tap into their emotions so that they trust you enough to start moving through the site.

 Make sure that your visitor not only knows what they’re supposed to do on your home page, but also that they can quickly work out how to do it.